vralle/html-bundler-webpack-plugin/README.md

 The HTML output filename relative to the [`outputPath`](#option-outputpath) option.

-If type is `string` then following substitutions (see [output.filename](https://webpack.js.org/configuration/output/#template-strings) for chunk-level) are available in template string:
+If type is `string` then following substitutions (see [output.filename][webpack-output-template-strings-url] for chunk-level) are available in template string:

 - `[id]` The ID of the chunk.
 - `[name]` The filename without extension or path.